 - Placed new ion filtration systems on buses.
 These systems improve indoor air quality by reducing airborne contaminants; oxidizing volatile organic compounds; reducing airborne particulate matter; killing inactivated bacteria, mold and viruses; and enhancing the effectiveness of filtration media and evaporator coils.

-- Requires passengers to wear a face covering that fully covers the nose and mouth while riding.
+- Required passengers to wear a face covering that fully covers the nose and mouth while riding while the federal mask mandate for public transportation was being enforced.

 - Maintained public restrooms and introduced portable handwashing stations to riders at the River Cities Travel Center.